Towards generalisable and calibrated synthetic speech detection with self-supervised representations: Methodology

 \section{Methodology}

-The task of audio deep fake detection is to predict whether a given audio is real (bonafide) or fake (spoof).
-Our approach first extracts a pretrained representation using frozen self-supervised models (section \ref{sec:pretrain}) and then trains a binary classifier (logistic regression) on top of these representations.
-Logistic regression estimates probabilities, which we then further use for the task of uncertainty estimation (section \ref{sec:calibration}).
+The task of audio deepfake detection is to predict whether a given audio is real (bonafide) or fake (spoof).
+We investigate the approach of first extracting a pretrained representation using frozen self-supervised models and then training a binary classifier (logistic regression) on top of these representations.
+Logistic regression estimates probabilities, which we use for the task of uncertainty estimation.
+While these components are not novel, their application to this setting is.
+As we will see, this solution offers strong generalisation and calibration performance, as opposed to even more elaborate models.